 The LAN strives to broaden its reach by increasing the number of payers participating in the LAN who are committed to: 1) implementing APMs and 2) submitting data that, when aggregated with others', will categorize how payers are paying providers on a national scale.
-Given payer involvement in the LAN events to date (estimated at over 250 organizations), and the strong participation in the LAN's 2020 and 2021 APM Measurement Effort, which represented 72.5% and 80.2% of covered lives, respectively across four market segments, we believe that a similar number of health plans will participate in the 2022 APM Measurement Effort so that the resulting data will give a strong indication of the national direction.
+Given payer involvement in the LAN events to date (estimated at over 250 organizations), and the strong participation in the LAN's 2023 APM Measurement Effort, which represented 86.7% of covered lives across four market segments, we believe that a similar number of health plans will participate in the 2023 APM Measurement Effort so that the resulting data will give a strong indication of the national direction.

-2022 National APM Metric Overview
+2024 National APM and Accountable Care Metric Overview

 Neither a census nor a nationally representative sample is necessary for the purposes of this data collection effort.
 Rather, we have identified a minimum proportion of the market share (i.e., 60 percent of covered lives) and include as many payers as are necessary to reach that threshold.
 In effect, this will require recruiting payers across a variety of regions and states, yielding a cohort of health plans and state Medicaid agencies that cover much of the U.S. market.
 For instance, in addition to the large national insurance companies, we continue to target state-based insurers.
-We are also working in conjunction with major health plan associations including AHIP, the Blue Cross and Blue Shield Association (BCBSA), Association for Community Affiliated Plans (ACAP), Alliance of Community Health Plans (ACHP), and National Association of Medicaid Directors (NAMD.
+We are also working in conjunction with major health plan associations including AHIP, the Blue Cross and Blue Shield Association (BCBSA), and Association for Community Affiliated Plans (ACAP).
 For example, the LAN and AHIP have fielded a joint survey since 2018 using Qualtrics, an online data collection tool, to gather payment data from participating plans and continue to collaborate annually on the Qualtrics tool to ensure consistency in data collection.